learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 And since the cloud vendor offers APIs for its managed services, you can also script creating, updating and deleting databases.

-You can use tools such as Terraform or Cloudformation to create the database programmatically when you create an environment such as dev or prod.
+You can use tools such as Terraform or AWS CloudFormation to create the database programmatically when you create an environment such as dev or prod.

-The community contributed to several scripts and modules to make it easier to provision databases, messages brokers, etc.
+The community contributed several scripts and modules to make it easier to provision databases, messages brokers, etc.

 Here's a short selection: